geneweb/geneweb-plugin-v7/README.md

 ## Copyright

-Plugin written by H Gouraud and A2
+Plugin written by H Gouraud and A2.
+Distributed under the [GPLv2](LICENSE.MD) license.